"畢業"的不同稱謂

 引用0

-The other day, I attended the "graduation" ceremony of the elementary school where my eldest granddaughter has accomplished her fifth-grade education and is going to enter a junior high in the next semester.
-But she corrected me that it is the "promotion", not "graduation."
+The other day, I attended the "graduation" ceremony at the elementary school where my eldest granddaughter has completed fifth grade and will enter junior high next semester.
+But she corrected me that it is a "promotion", not "graduation."

-Genearally, the U.S. compulsory education requires twelve years, from grade one to grade twelve.
-Here in California, the whole journey consists of five years in elementry shcools, four years in junior highs, and three years in senior highs.
-Therefore, she has not finished all schooling in the system of compulsory education; she just "promoted" to the sixth grade.
+Generally, compulsory education requires twelve years, from first grade to grade twelve.
+Here in California, the whole journey consists of five years in elementary school, four years in junior high school, and three years in senior high school.
+Therefore, she has not accomplished all compulsory education; she only "promoted" to the sixth grade.

-Now I remember I did attend the "graduation" when my son finished his education from a high school.
+Now I remember I did attend the "graduation" when my son finished high school.
 How about college?
-Well, I also participated the ceremony when my daughter graduated from Michigan, but it was called a "commencement."
+Well, I also participated in the ceremony when my daughter graduated from Michigan, but it was called a "commencement."

 限會員,要發表迴響,請先登入